-This easy Thai pizza is quick and delicious with fresh carrots, cilantro, and a sweet chili sauce.
+This easy Thai inspired pizza is quick and delicious with fresh carrots, cilantro, and a sweet chili sauce.
 Vegetarian.
 No pizza stone required!

 I made you a pizza!